PROGRAM GOALS & COMPONENTS

 - Participate in individual, group and family counseling with certified professionals.

-- Obtain a full-time job within 35 days and begin paying toward their treatment fee on a sliding scale.
+- Obtain a full-time job within 35 days and begin paying toward their transportation

 - Develop a budget and begin paying off legal and childcare obligations.

 - Access necessary medical and dental care and resolve outstanding legal issues.

 During their treatment at Anderson House, residents progress through a

 three-phase program based on The Twelve Steps of Alcoholics Anonymous.

 - Develop an increased awareness of their addictive disease and create a